-A candidate for honors must have the number of A grades in economics courses minus the number of Cs (or Ds) exceed one at the end of the junior year.
+A candidate for honors must have a GPA of 3.3 or better in economics courses beyond Principles at the end of his or her junior year.
 An economics major who expects to meet the grade requirements noted above and who wishes to do research leading to department honors should consult the member of the department in whose field the project would be.
 Ideally, preliminary discussion should take place the semester before undertaking the work.
 If the faculty member approves the project topic, the student registers for Economics 4050.

 Honors and Independent Study